 The Most Important Hiking Essentials That Every Hiker Needs

-If you are new to hiking or you’re still a beginner, then you might be unsure of what the best gear to wear is when hiking.
-No worries, because you are in the great place to find out!
+Now, if you are new to hiking, then you might be unsure of what the best gear to wear is when hiking.
+No worries, because you are in the great place to find out.
 I have been an avid hiker since high school and a couple years ago finished my Adirondack 46er Challenge.
-Thus, I’ve done my fair share of hiking and have learned what works and what doesn’t work when it comes to gear.
+Over the years, I have learned what works and what doesn’t, when it comes to gear.

 This post is all about the most important hiking essentials.